ember-learn/ember-blog/source/2019-08-02-the-ember-times-issue-109.md

 ---
 title: The Ember Times - Issue No. 109
-author: Chris Ng, Amy Lam, Isaac Lee, the crowd
+author: Chris Ng, Amy Lam, Isaac Lee, Jessica Jordan, the crowd
 tags: Recent Posts, Newsletter, Ember.js Times, Ember Times, 2019 alias : "blog/2019/08/02-the-ember-times-issue-109.html"
 responsive: true
 ---

 🙌 Emberistas!
-Read the newly published Ember 2019-2020 Roadmap RFC 🐹, tune in to learn about GraphQL and Ember 👨‍💻, learn why you shouldn't use observers 🙋‍♀️🙋‍♂️,
+Read the newly published Ember 2019-2020 Roadmap RFC 🐹, tune in to learn about GraphQL and Ember 👨‍💻, learn why you shouldn't use observers 🙋‍♀️🙋‍♂️, join **EmberCamp Chicago** (Sept 16) 🍕,
 ...
 and last, but not least,
 ...